gaojiawei321/matmagglobal/README.md

 Matmagglobal can be easily set up.
 Uncompress the Matlab code and add all the folders to Matlab path.
 Then, try (ggf)_try for more details.

 Coordinate, unit, and timing range are provided in annotation

+bpcsph = 【Br Bt Bp】 ,which is B_r (radial), B_θ (southward), and B_φ (eastward).
+The radius of Mars was set to 3393.5 km.

 ## pymagglobal